IFfunction allows you to build if/then/else conditional logic within your transforms.

 IF function to determine if you want to take action.

 NOTE: For a larger dataset, you might maintain your buy, sell, and hold evaluations for each stock in a separate reference dataset that you join to the source dataset before performing comparisons between column values.
-See Join Page.
+See Join Panel.

 To assist in evaluation, you might first want to create columns that contain the cost (